OpenConext/Stepup-Deploy/README.md

 These are the Ansible playbooks to create the step-up infrastructure and to deploy stepup components (i.e. middleware, gateway, RA, selfserve) to this infra.
-The playbooks are targeted to a CentOS 7 image.
+The playbooks are targeted to a CentOS 7 image and should be usable with any environment.

 Creating a new Environment
 --------------------------